We've opened up spots to book in-person tours!

 Julia’s mother was a schoolteacher who later became the principal of a large inner-city elementary school.
 By focusing on art, she was able to engage the many disadvantaged children under her charge and turn their education and lives around.
 Julia’s early interests included athletics (she was an accomplished gymnast and swimmer),dance, art, music, writing and, of course, teaching.
 After High School, she attended Teachers’ College where she graduated with an Elementary School Teachers Certificate.
 She also earned diplomas as a Librarian and Swimming Instructor.

-difficulties in learning how to read and write English.
+Having to learn a completely new language, Julia gained a unique perspective on the difficulties in learning how to read and write English.
 (Unlike Hungarian, the spelling patterns in English are so varied that they form a singular challenge in learning to read and write.)
 With her own experience as a backdrop, and knowing that reading was the most important ability in all subsequent learning, Julia vowed that she would find and use the best methods for teaching children how to read and write.

+In 2011, she was forced to close up shop when the landlord, the Toronto District School Board, did not renew her lease.
+Julia moved locations and opened another school, currently named Alive Montessori & Private School, which now operates at a more central location in the Forest Hill United Church at 2 Wembley Road.
 By making learning fun, and by giving the basic subjects of reading, writing and arithmetic the prominence they deserve, Julia’s students can excel in their education and establish a strong foundation for their future careers.

 Meet our wonderful team